The North Star Metric and How Can This Lead to Success

 The KPI of the number of goods in an order deals with depth.
 The initiatives are recommendations, creating shopping lists, discount coupons, etc.

-Monthly order count impacts frequency and this KPI can be improved with reminders, flash sales, and notifications.
+Monthly order count impacts the frequency and this KPI can be improved with reminders, flash sales, and notifications.

 The last dimension is performance.
 The rate of on-time delivery can greatly impact it.
 You can improve this KPI by a live chat and well-built logistics.